CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.1 routers and switches.md

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements are state of the art in the area of ​​routers and switches.
+Together with the basic requirements, the following requirements are state-of-the-art in the area of ​​routers and switches.
 They SHOULD be implemented in principle.

 #### NET.3.1.A10 Creation of a Security Policy [Information Security Officer (ISB)]

-On the basis of the institution's general security policy, a specific security policy SHOULD be created, in which comprehensible requirements and specifications are described, how routers and switches can be operated safely.
+On the basis of the institution's general security policy, a specific security policy SHOULD be created in which comprehensible requirements and specifications are described, how routers and switches can be operated safely.
 The policy SHOULD be known to all administrators and fundamental to their work.
 If the policy is changed or deviated from the requirements, this should be agreed and documented with the ISB.
 It SHOULD be checked regularly to see if the directive is still correctly implemented.
 The results SHOULD be suitably documented.

 #### NET.3.1.A11 Obtain a router or switch

 Before routers or switches are procured, a list of requirements SHOULD be created to evaluate the products available on the market.
-It SHOULD be ensured that the level of security sought by the institution can be achieved with the equipment to be procured.
+It SHOULD be ensured that the institution's desired level of safety can be achieved with the equipment to be procured.
 Therefore, the basis for procurement SHOULD be the requirements of the security guideline.

 #### NET.3.1.A12 Creation of a configuration checklist for routers and switches